Oracle EPM Planning Certification Practice Exam

 1 / 20

-What is the purpose of "Business Rules" in Oracle EPM Planning?
+What is a hierarchical structure in the context of Oracle EPM Planning?

 Next Question